 Please contact us to inquire about our services.

-Arts, Civic Involvement, Education, Environment, Health and Human Services and Recreation.
+Animals, Arts, Civic Involvement, Education, Conservation & Environment, Health & Human Services and Recreation.

 Staff & Volunteers

-The Community Foundation received gifts totaling $25 million in 2016, and nearly $302 million since inception, from thousands of donors.
+The Foundation received gifts of more than $35 million in 2020, and over $429 million since inception, from thousands of donors.

-The Community Foundation granted approximately $22 million in 2016 and nearly $261 million since inception to nonprofits in Jackson Hole and abroad.
+The Foundation granted approximately $30 million in 2022 and has given out over $400 million since inception to nonprofits in Jackson Hole, other places in the United States, and abroad.

-The Community Foundation currently administers approximately 240 funds.
+The Foundation currently administers approximately 300 funds.
 Learn about our Fund Types and Structures.

-Old Bill’s Fun Run For Charities is an annual community-wide fundraiser that raised $12 million in 2017 and over $146 million since its inception.
+Old Bill’s Fun Run is an annual community-wide fundraiser that brought over $19 million to local nonprofits in 2022 and has raised over $228 million since its inception.

 Frequently Asked Questions